FraniukasSneideris/Python-and-SQL---Analyzing-World-s-Businesses-Data/README.md

 ORDER BY co.continent, ca.category;
 ```
 #### Python analysis
+I used merge() to combine the businesses, categories, and countries dataframes.
+Then, I used groupby() to calculate the oldest business year for each category and continent combination.
+Although Python provides more flexibility for additional analysis, this approach is less compact than the SQL version.
 ```python
 businesses_categories = businesses.merge(categories, on='category_code', how='inner')
 business_categories_countries = businesses_categories.merge(countries, on='country_code', how='inner')
 oldest_by_continent_category = business_categories_countries.groupby(['continent', 'category']).min('year_founded')
 oldest_by_continent_category.to_csv('oldest_by_continent_category.csv')
 ```
+### Comparing methods
+Overall, SQL is the clear winner in terms of conciseness and simplicity for tasks involving data aggregation and joining.
+It allows me to quickly extract meaningful insights with minimal code.
+Python, on the other hand, excels in data manipulation flexibility and visualization capabilities, which are extremely valuable when further analyzing and presenting data.
+While SQL is easier and more concise for the core analysis, Python's ability to handle complex data manipulations and produce advanced visualizations (which I'll show in the "Results" section).